Types of Serious Injury Claims

 About McCarthy + Co

-With more than 25 years of experience in dealing with personal injury claims *, McCarthy + Co. has expertise in a wide variety of fields including workplace and road traffic accidents.
-We are a family-run business, who pride ourselves on offering honest, impartial and helpful advice.
+With more than 30 years of experience in dealing with serious injury claims, McCarthy + Co. has expertise in a wide variety of fields including serious and catastrophic injury cases.
+We are a family-run business, and we pride ourselves on offering honest, impartial, and helpful advice.

 Our offices are based in Dublin and Cork but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
 You can count on us for legal advice, guidance, and assistance regarding any form of serious injury.

 We are a multi-award winning firm, accredited by the Law Society of Ireland.

 Directly contact our partners via email about your case.

 Follow Flor on Social Media